January 19, 2018; revised February 5, 2018; January 19, 2021

 11. For those familiar with Abhidhamma, bhavaṅga citta are called “dvāramutta citta” or citta that arise without needing a sense door.
 Let me clarify this in simple terms.

-- When we hear something, that sound comes through our ears, and many citta vithi will be generated at the manodvara (mind-door) after that initiating sotadvāra citta vithi.
+- When we hear something, that sound comes through our ears, and many citta vithi will be generated at the manodvara (mind-door) after that initial sotadvāra citta vithi.
 A seeing event may be started by a picture seen with eyes, etc.

 - This is a swift process.
 For example, when watching a movie, we get sense inputs to the ears and eyes very rapidly.
 But citta vithi flow so fast that the mind will fall to a bhavaṅga state (B or BT) even between the rapidly incoming citta vithi.